Tomash667/carpg/doc/script.md

 * EVENT_ENTER - for locations and units.
 Send when player enter specified location or every time specified unit changes location.
 * EVENT_GENERATE - for locations, send on first visit, currently only works for dungeons.
 * EVENT_KICK - for units, send when hero is kicked out of team.
+* EVENT_LEAVE - for units, send when hero leave location.
 * EVENT_PICKUP - for locations, send when someone pickups ground item.
 For units send when someone pickup item from corpse.
 * EVENT_RECRUIT - for units, send when hero is added to team.
 * EVENT_TIMEOUT - for quests, send when quest timeout expired.